Language policies of Francoist Spain

 Francoist propaganda graffiti in Catalonia: "If you are Spanish, speak Spanish."

-During the dictatorship of Francisco Franco from 1939 to 1975, language policies were implemented in an attempt to increase the dominance of the Spanish language over the other languages of Spain.
+During the dictatorship of Francisco Franco from 1939 to 1975, language policies were implemented in an attempt to increase the dominance of the Spanish language over the other languages of Spain to ensure the general Spanish populace's loyalty to Franco's government over their own local languages and cultures.
 Franco's regime had Spanish nationalism as its main ideological base.
-Under his dictatorship, the Spanish language was declared Spain's only official language.
+During his reign, the Spanish language was declared Spain's only official language.

 The use of other languages in the administration was either banned, discouraged or frowned upon depending on the particular circumstances and timing, while the use of names in other languages for newborns was forbidden in 1938, except for foreigners.

 The situation evolved from the harshest years of the immediate afterward (especially the 1940s, also the 1950s) to the relative tolerance of the last years (late 1960s and early 1970s); Franco died in 1975, and his successor Juan Carlos of Spain began the Spanish transition to democracy.